makingsounds/sounds/README.md

     ___________________________________________________________________________

 3. What would your `tag-line` be?
-For example: "Where peopple learn to share their voice!"
+For example: "Where people learn to share their voice!"

     ___________________________________________________________________________